St. Luke’s Care Network’s leadership team brings experience in clinical integration, provider contracting and

 Network Adequacy and Payer Credentialing

 - Identifies provider access and availability gaps in the clinically integrated network.

-- Evaluates and makes recommendations to the full Council providers to the St. Luke’s Care Network.
+- Evaluates and makes recommendations for provider participation in the St. Luke’s Care Network.

 The Business Council includes clinical and business leaders of St. Luke’s Care Network, including independent providers and SLUHN employed providers.
 It is responsible for the finances, contracting and support services of St. Luke’s Care Network: